SawPsyder/wingman-ai-customwingman/README.md

 ## How to set it up?

 1. Download the latest release: https://github.com/SawPsyder/wingman-ai-customwingman/releases
 2. Copy `wingmen` and `configs` folders into the Wingman Ai configuration directory.
-(By default on Windows: `%appdata%\ShipBit\WingmanAI\2_0_0b2`)
+(By default on Windows: `%appdata%\ShipBit\WingmanAI\2_1_0b2`)
 3. Get your own uexcorp API key [here](https://portal.uexcorp.space/terminal) by typing `apikey yourusername your@mail.com` at the bottom and follow the written instructions.
 Or just reuse the api key from the previous version.
 On first launch you will be asked for it.
-4. On the first Wingman AI start, it will take a moment to load all data.
+4. On every Wingman AI start after 24h (by default), it will take a moment to load all data.
 Thats it.
 Enjoy and feel free to leave us feedback [here](https://discord.com/channels/1173573578604687360/1179594417926066196/1185567252184047656) 🙂

 ## What can I do then?